rxjans/react-slider/README.md

 export default App;
 ```
-This will render the SliderComponent within your application, allowing users to set up auto top-up functionality with ease.
+This will render the SliderComponent within your application, allowing users to set up auto top-up functionality.

 That's it!
 You have successfully integrated the Auto Top-up Slider.